tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 Ludwiczek explained that he was never actually employed by PTW, but rather by an outside investor, and that the lottery was his main focus.
 In his words, "protecting the lottery" was the reason why he did not confront Pawłowski and PTW earlier.
 Later, several ex-PTW personalities, e.g. [Samson](@/w/samson.md), [Gabriel Queen](@/w/gabriel-queen.md) and [Justin Joy](@/w/justin-joy.md) joined the thread to express their disdain of Pawłowski.

+Eventually, both addressed the issue.
+Pawłowski, in an [interview][pawlowski-tvreklamy] for the TVreklama Youtube channel, expressed his disappointment in Ludwiczek, and called out his laziness and hypocrisy.
+Ludwiczek, in a [video of his own][ludwiczek-klamstwa-pawlowskiego], retorted by also calling Pawłowski a lazy hypocrite.

 ### References